neura-sx/neura-sx.github.io/BUILD_WIN64.md

 #### Run CMake ####
 The purpose of CMake is to create a Visual Studio solution for the BitShares source code.
-The `[Visual-Studio-Home]` placeholder used below stands for Visual Studio 2015 home folder, e.g.
+The `[Visual-Studio-Home]` placeholder stands for Visual Studio 2015 home folder, e.g.
 `C:\Program Files (x86)\Microsoft Visual Studio 14.0`
 Open a standard command prompt console and run the following commands:
+(*make sure you replace all placeholders with appropriate paths*)
 ```
 cd [Graphene-Main]
 set GRAPHENE_AUX=[Graphene-Aux]